Pressure mounts on Zimbabwe to release investigative journalist | DW | 22.07.2020

 Read more: #BLM: US cycle of racist violence resonates in Africa

-Chin'ono had most recently exposed government corruption relating the procurement of COVID-19 supplies by the health ministry — an alleged multimillion dollar fraud dubbed "Covidgate."
+Chin'ono had most recently exposed government corruption relating to the procurement of COVID-19 supplies by the health ministry — an alleged multimillion-dollar fraud dubbed "Covidgate."

 As a result of Chin'ono's investigation, Health Minister Obadiah Moyo was arrested in June and subsequently fired for allegedly awarding contracts for test kits and pandemic-related protective gear at inflated costs.